ricardorei/RicardoRei.github.io/_site/chapters/chap_1.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Finally, consider the sentence _O general bateu a bota_.
 As _bateu a bota_ is an *idiomatic expression* that means _to die_, from that sentence we are not able to understand what happened with the general.
 As this sentence can be understood both ways – literally and figuratively – it is an ambiguous idiomatic expression.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The main problem with ambiguity is that sometimes even informations sources that should be 100% clear, are ambiguous.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The main problem with ambiguity is that sometimes even informations source that should be 100% clear, are ambiguous.
 For instance, consider the sentence (taken from a Portuguese newspaper):

 > _Espanha: Portugal será o último país da UE a recorrer à ajuda externa._